 This is especially useful when the session is short, technical, and evidence-oriented.

 If you want to check whether that workflow matches your device and use case, start with the ScopeDock product page and keep the download page nearby for compatibility questions.
+If the device is not detected or the source path is unclear, use Support before assuming the device cannot work on Mac.

 A simple setup path